MorganTDicks/Austin-Practice-blog/doccumentation.md

 ## Commits

-### FilterSearch Stash 1:
+### Stash 1 (filtersearch):
 // Changes stashed.
 // Searchfilter component must fetch user input and filter, then use context to compile & display in another module.

-### Develop Commit:
+### S2 - Commit 0 (Develop):
 // Changed Type Declarations to no longer be global (Thanks to Morgan)
 // Allowed previewContent & fetchUser functions to be exported and therefore globally accessible.
 // Cleaned up a bit of messy comments here and there.

-### User Feature Commit 1:
+### S2 - Commit 1 (feature/user):
 // Created skeleton for login, dashboard & create account.
 // Created navigation between login, dashboard & create account.
 // Investigated why it shows errors when initially starting.
   // Fixed.
-Is an issue with Nextjs and tables when table does not contain <tbody>. credit: https://stackoverflow.com/questions/73890509/why-is-using-a-table-in-next-js-throwing-a-hydration-error
+Is an issue with Nextjs and tables when table does not contain <p> `<tbody> </tbody>` </p>. credit: https://stackoverflow.com/questions/73890509/why-is-using-a-table-in-next-js-throwing-a-hydration-error

-### User Feature Commit 2:
+### S2 - Commit 2 (feature/user):
 // Implimented basic Login functionality.
 // Implimented basic create account functionality
 // Added intitialisePost & ~user to make future changes to types easier to impliment
 // Tried to store posts in states in dataimporter, but states need to be in a react component.

+### S2 - Commit 3 (feature/user instead of develop):
+-- NOTE TO SELF: Change branches before making your changes for said branch. --
+// implimented some dynamic styling in the header banner module to make the css cleaner.
+// Got dynamic background images working by using public folder url rather than internal pathing.
+  // Now** Allows each page to have its own banner image (dynamic css background images)
+	// allows each post to have a unique banner via prop 'backgroundpath', or just default if no banner is present.
+(Set default bannerpath and default topic)
+// Added Morgan's suggestions to doccumentation
+// Changed doccumentation to doccumentation.md
+// Edited readme.md to correctly reflect the readme.

 ## Currently working on:
-// Investigating how to keep Posts & Users in states once initialised
+// Investigating how to keep Posts & Users in states once initialised (Context?)

 // Logging in and creating an account functionality
 // Linking home page to !(logged in)?
 Login : User dashboard;